The Even Stevens Movie: Plot

-Louis's friend Alan Twitty, being the one who informed the production about the Stevens, is overcome with guilt after seeing how they are treated.
-After he and Louis's girlfriend Tawny Dean learn the family is actually on nearby Catalona Island, they sail out to rescue them.
+Louis's friend Alan Twitty, who informed the production about the Stevens, is overcome with guilt after seeing how they are treated.
+After he and Louis's girlfriend Tawny Dean learn the family is actually on nearby Catalona Island (named for the real-life Santa Catalina Island), they sail out to rescue them.
 Shortly after arriving, they are separated and Twitty is intercepted by the show's security, but escapes by posing as an actor.
 Jason breaks character and almost tells Ren the truth but is stopped by other native actors; Miles has them tell Ren that Louis informed them about her and Mootai, which sees Ren vowing vengeance on her brother.

 Twitty cuts the live feed, and while technicians work to get it running again, he and Tawny find the family and tell them the truth.
 When the feed comes back, an enraged Ren begins pursuing Louis, threatening to kill him.
 She corners Louis on a cliff, and despite pleas to stop from the family and Miles, who confesses the truth, she pushes Louis off the edge.
 As Miles breaks down in guilt, Lance LeBow, the host of Gotcha!, appears in a helicopter with Louis safely in tow.
 While the feed was out, the family planned the prank to get back at Miles, ending his show and career in the process.

 Louis tells Ren that while he may play pranks on her, he would never do anything to hurt her.
 Jason apologizes to Ren for leading her on and confesses that his feelings for her were real.
 The family returns home to Sacramento, where Ren and Jason begin a relationship, Donnie goes to college, Steve accepts a new job and Louis goes back to lounging with Tawny.